 How are commercial leases and mortgages affected by the response to COVID-19?

-For commercial leases, the impact of COVID-19 has meant that:
+For commercial leases, the impact of COVID-19 means that:

 This may require the parties to think about what happens with the lease and with mortgages.
 Commercial landlords or tenants may consider terminating leases.
 Tenants have an interest in reducing their rent.
 Borrowers may face the sale of their property by lenders if they cannot service the mortgage.

-Some of these challenges are likely to continue to some extent.
+Some of these challenges are likely to continue to some extent even when restrictions are relaxed or lifted.
 For example, many businesses may take some time to re-establish their business, may not be allowed to provide the full range of their services (for example, businesses catering for large conferences or other gatherings), or have to operate at reduced capacity, such as restaurants.
+In addition, there is an uncertainty about Alert Levels shifting up and down as has been the case several times since early 2020.

 What should commercial landlords, tenants, lenders and borrowers do?

 As many commercial landlords, tenants, lenders and borrowers have already done, the best approach is to work together constructively to find a solution which is sustainable and will meet all parties’ needs and interests.

 The Government has made some temporary law changes to give commercial tenants and landlords a better chance to get through this difficult situation and help ensure that the parties will share the financial pain of the COVID-19 pandemic.
 You should talk to your lawyers and real estate professionals to discuss what the current situation means for you, what the law changes may mean and what to do next.

 What are the law changes that have already been made to support commercial landlords, tenants, lenders and borrowers?

-On 16 May 2020, a temporary law change was made giving commercial tenants more time to catch up on overdue rent before a landlord can take steps to evict them.
+On 16 May 2020, a law change was made giving commercial tenants more time to catch up on overdue rent before a landlord can take steps to evict them.

 Normally, the law says that a commercial landlord must give a tenant at least 10 working days’ notice before cancelling a lease because of overdue rent.